tom-seddon/b2/doc/Debug-version.md

 ## Byte popup ##

-Most places where you see the value of a byte in the debugger UI, or when an address, you can right click the address or value to get a popup UI relating to that byte.
+Most places where you see the value of a byte in the debugger UI, or an address, you can right click the address or value to get a popup UI relating to that byte.

 Use the tickboxes to add/remove read, write or execute breakpoints.
 Breakpoints can be set for the address or for the byte: address